Trust the process: mapping data-driven reconstructions to informed models using stochastic processes: Conclusions

 \section{Conclusions}

 As the computational cost of hierarchical Bayesian analyses increases more than linearly with the number of observations, there is a growing need for efficient methods to compare different models to the available data: in this work, we presented a new formalism to address this challenge.
-The method proposed in this paper is based on a two-steps approach and involves performing one single initial non-parametric reconstruction incorporating all computationally intensive aspects, such as selection effects and measurement errors.
-This reconstruction, used as a form of data compression, is then remapped during the second step onto the model of interest --- ultimately producing a posterior distribution on the parameters of such model --- through an approach with reduced implementation complexity and computational cost.
-We demonstrated that this procedure yields unbiased results and illustrated its application in the reconstruction of population of astrophysical interest inspired by the ones currently employed by the LVK collaboration in the analysis of BBH population.
+The method proposed in this paper is based on a two-step approach and involves performing one single initial non-parametric reconstruction incorporating all computationally intensive aspects, such as selection effects and measurement errors.
+This reconstruction, used as a form of data compression, is then remapped during the second step onto the model of interest --- ultimately producing a posterior distribution on the parameters of that model --- through an approach with reduced implementation complexity and computational costs \review{that are already absorbed in the first, reusable step}.
+We demonstrated that this procedure yields unbiased results and illustrated its application in the reconstruction of a population of astrophysical interest inspired by the ones currently employed by the LVK collaboration in the analysis of BBH population.

 Crucially, our model depends on the non-parametric reconstruction accurately representing the data.
 For models that exhibit sufficient flexibility such as the ones used in this work, this condition is more robustly met as the number of observations increases.
 Notably, this is the very regime where computational costs escalate, making the remapping approach all the more timely.
 Additionally, this method provides a self-consistent absolute measure of the goodness of fit for the model onto which the data is being remapped, offering a straightforward criterion for comparing different models.
 This goodness-of-fit measure, unlike the Bayes factor, can be evaluated even for models without free hyperparameters such as the populations predicted by astrophysical simulations, enabling a quantitative basis for comparison between such models.